Page images

 The construction of which is not affected by local laws.
 7 Peters, 435-449.

-the trust reposed in them; and shall take an oath faithfully to perform the dates of their respective offices.
+the trust reposed in them; and shall take an oath faithfully to perform the duties of their respective offices.

-Se 1 That if any non-commissioned officer, musician, or private, shall desert the service of the United States, he shall, in addition to the penalties mentioned in the rules and articles of war, be liable to serve, for and during such a period, as shall, with the time he may have served previous to las desertion, amount to the full term of his enlistment; and such * der shall and may be tried by a court-martial, and punished, although the term of his enlistment may have elapsed previous to his being apprehended or tried.
+1 That if any non-commissioned officer, musician, or private, shall desert the service of the United States, he shall, in addition to the penalties mentioned in the rules and articles of war, be liable to serve, for and during such a period, as shall, with the time he may have served previous to las desertion, amount to the full term of his enlistment; and such dier shall and may be tried by a court-martial, and punished, although the term of his enlistment may have elapsed previous to his being apprehen fed or tried.

-19. That every person who shall procure, or entice, a soldier in the serv; e of the United States to desert, or who shall purchase from any ♦ idier his arms, uniform clothing, or any part thereof; and every captain để và mmanding officer of any ship or vessel, who shall enter on board such ship or vessel, as one of his crew, knowing him to have deserted, or otherwise carry away any such soldier, or shall refuse to deliver him up to the opiers of his commanding officer, shall, upon legal conviction, be fined, at the discretion of any court having cognizance of the same, in any sum not ex veding $500, or be imprisoned, any term not exceeding one year.
+der his arms, uniform clothing, or any part thereof; and every captain of os mmanding officer of any ship or vessel, who shall enter on board such ship or vessel, as one of his crew, knowing him to have deserted, or otherwse carry away any such soldier, or shall refuse to deliver him up to the orders of his commanding officer, shall, upon legal conviction, be fined, at the discretion of any court having cognizance of the same, in any sum not es reding $600, or be imprisoned, any term not exceeding one year.

-St 2) That every officer, non-commissioned officer, musician, and priTate shall take and subscribe the following oath or affirmation, to wit: "I, AB mnly swear, or affirm, (as the case may be,) that I will bear true faith and allegiance to the United States of America, and that I will serve them honestly and faithfully, against their enemies or opposers ever; and that I will observe and obey the orders of the President of the United States, and the orders of the officers appointed over me, acwring to the rules and articles of war."
+St. 2).
+That every officer, non-commissioned officer, musician, and private shall take and subscribe the following oath or affirmation, to wit: "I, AB 4 mnly swear, or affirm, (as the case may be,) that I will bear true faith and allegiance to the United States of America, and that I will serve them honestly and faithfully, against their enemies or opposers w: tumever; and that I will observe and obey the orders of the President (the United States, and the orders of the officers appointed over me, acering to the rules and articles of war.”

-21 That whenever a general court-martial shall be ordered, the Pres, lent of the United States may appoint some fit person to act as judgeady wate, who shall be allowed, in addition to his other pay, $1.25 for every day he shall be necessarily employed in the duties of the said court, ati in cases where the President shall not have made such appointment,
+21.'
+That whenever a general court-martial shall be ordered, the President of the United States may appoint some fit person to act as judgeady wate, who shall be allowed, in addition to his other pay, $1.25 for every day he shall be necessarily employed in the duties of the said court, ati in cases where the President shall not have made such appointment,

-• Ihat no non-commissioned officer, musician, or private, shall de arrunted, or subject to arrest, or to be taken in execution, for any debt „ake the sum of $20, contracted before enlistment, nor for any debt contracted after enlistment
+al wed a reasonable compensation for such extra expense, actually arrod, not exceeding $1.25 per day to officers who are not entitled to and not exceeding $1 per day to such as shall be entitled to forage.
+2 That no non-commissioned officer, musician, or private, shall learn wed, or subject to arrest, or to be taken in execution, for any debt at the sum of $20, contracted before enlistment, nor for any debt contracted after enlistment

-24,' That, whenever any officer or soldier shall be discharged from De weste except by way of punishment for any offence, he shall be al> wed his pay and rations, or an equivalent in money, for such term of
+24 I! at, whenever any officer or soldier shall be discharged from the arms; e except by way of punishment for any offence, he shall be albwed his pay and rations, or an equivalent in money, for such term of

 [ocr errors]